WipadaChan/MLOpsADB/README.md

     - DATABRICKS_TOKEN
     - EXISTING_CLUSTER_ID
     - MODEL_NAME
+To update Azure ML Workspace Config:
+    - Edit in file deploy_azure_ml_model.py

-This project demonstrates the use of Azure DevOps as the tool to work with ML Pipelines in Azure Databricks.-
+This project demonstrates the use of Azure DevOps as the tool to work with ML Pipelines in Azure Databricks.

 Workflow Steps